corda/corda-docs/content/en/docs/corda-os/4.7/clientrpc.md

 {{< /tabs >}}

 {{< warning >}}
 The returned [CordaRPCConnection](https://api.corda.net/api/corda-os/4.7/html/api/javadoc/net/corda/client/rpc/CordaRPCConnection.html) is somewhat expensive to create and consumes a small amount of server-side resources.
 When you’re done with it, call `close` on it.
 Alternatively, you would typically employ the `use` method on [CordaRPCClient](https://api.corda.net/api/corda-os/4.7/html/api/javadoc/net/corda/client/rpc/CordaRPCClient.html), which cleans up automatically after the passed in lambda finishes.
-Don’t create a new proxy for every call you make - reuse an existing one.
+Do not create a new proxy for every call you make: reuse an existing one.
 {{< /warning >}}

 For further information on using the RPC API, see [Working with the CordaRPCClient API](tutorial-clientrpc-api.md).